-The appeal must set forth the facts and the law upon which the appeal is based.
-The Administrative Hearing is conducted in accordance with the Administrative Procedure Act (Government Code section 11500 et seq.), and is a formal legal proceeding held before an Administrative Law Judge (ALJ).
+If CalPERS accepts the request for an Administrative Hearing, it will be conducted in accordance with the Administrative Procedure Act (Government Code section 11500 et seq.), An Administrative Hearing is a formal legal proceeding held before an Administrative Law Judge (ALJ).
 The Member may, but are not required, to be represented by an attorney.
-If unrepresented, the Member should become familiar with this law and its requirements.
 After taking testimony and receiving evidence, the ALJ will issue a Proposed Decision.
-The CalPERS Board of Administration (Board) will vote regarding whether to adopt the Proposed Decision as its own decision at an open meeting.
-The Board's final decision will be provided in writing to the Member within two weeks of the Hearing.
+The CalPERS Board of Administration (Board) will vote regarding whether to adopt the Proposed Decision as its own decision at an open (public) meeting.
+The Board's final decision will be provided in writing to the Member within two weeks of the Board's open meeting.